MicrosoftDocs/sdk-api/sdk-api-src/content/ndattrib/ne-ndattrib-tagattribute_type.md

 ---
-UID: The unique id of the API.
-title: The title of the API.
-author: Authoring type of the API(ie windows-driver-content)
-description: Description of API
+UID: NE:ndattrib.tagATTRIBUTE_TYPE
+title: tagATTRIBUTE_TYPE
+author: windows-sdk-content
+description: The ATTRIBUTE_TYPE enumeration defines possible values for a helper attribute.
-old-location:
+old-location: ndf\attribute_type.htm
-old-project:
+old-project: NDF
-ms.assetid: The MSDN ID of the API ms.author: The Author of the API ms.date: The date of API publishing ms.keywords: ms.prod: windows-hardware ms.technology: windows-devices ms.topic: The topic type of the API (ie enum) req.header: The main header of the API req.include-header: The included headers of the API req.target-type: req.target-min-winverclnt: req.target-min-winversvr: req.kmdf-ver: req.umdf-ver: req.ddi-compliance:
+ms.assetid: 9064549e-4f30-42f4-a7b4-6072f9c30f60
+ms.author: windowssdkdev
+ms.date: 05/24/2018
+ms.keywords: ATTRIBUTE_TYPE, ATTRIBUTE_TYPE enumeration [NDF], AT_BOOLEAN, AT_GUID, AT_INT16, AT_INT32, AT_INT64, AT_INT8, AT_INVALID, AT_LIFE_TIME, AT_OCTET_STRING, AT_SOCKADDR, AT_STRING, AT_UINT16, AT_UINT32, AT_UINT64, AT_UINT8, ndattrib/ATTRIBUTE_TYPE, ndattrib/AT_BOOLEAN, ndattrib/AT_GUID, ndattrib/AT_INT16, ndattrib/AT_INT32, ndattrib/AT_INT64, ndattrib/AT_INT8, ndattrib/AT_INVALID, ndattrib/AT_LIFE_TIME, ndattrib/AT_OCTET_STRING, ndattrib/AT_SOCKADDR, ndattrib/AT_STRING, ndattrib/AT_UINT16, ndattrib/AT_UINT32, ndattrib/AT_UINT64, ndattrib/AT_UINT8, ndf.attribute_type, tagATTRIBUTE_TYPE
+ms.prod: windows
+ms.technology: windows-sdk
+ms.topic: enum
+req.header: ndattrib.h
+req.include-header:
+req.target-type: Windows
+req.target-min-winverclnt: Windows Vista [desktop apps only] req.target-min-winversvr: Windows Server 2008 [desktop apps only] req.kmdf-ver: req.umdf-ver:
+req.ddi-compliance: